wendahere/GoGetter/Journal.md

 ### Tuesday 03/11/2020

 Wen Da listed down the electrical parts required to be purchased and designed the box for storing the power supply.

+After consulting with Mr Soh, he suggested that we use back the power supply box as it is powder coated and still in good condition.

+We will use back the power supply box, additional holes can be covered up with acrylic and epoxy glue.